AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-home-page.md

 >
 >We will release the new learner UI in phases.

 We have refreshed the Learner UI with a more sleek and updated design.
 The new UI aims to provide a consistent user experience across **[!UICONTROL Learner Home]**, **[!UICONTROL My Learning]**, **[!UICONTROL Catalog]**, and **[!UICONTROL Course Overview]** landing pages.
 The new visual elements follow current design styles, making the product look more easy to use and attractive.
-This update includes a new masthead, side panel, and contemporary widgets
+This update includes a new masthead, side panel, and contemporary widgets.

 >[!NOTE]
 >